This article explains camshaft, lifter, tappet and follower configurations

 has been used since the early years of the automotive industry.
 This type of configuration

-uses a centrally located camshaft (in block) with lifters and pushrods that open
+uses a centrally located camshaft (in block) with lifters and push rods that open

 and close the valves in the cylinder head(s).

-all of which work on the same principle.
+such as; solid, hydraulic, roller, mushroom, all of which work on the same principle.

-and rely on the valve lash (air gap) to be manually set at the head of the valve
+to be manually set at the stem of the valve where it contacts the rocker arm.
+Solid

-lifters are used in racing applications where higher engine rpm and long durations can damage normal hydraulic lifters.
+lifters are used mostly in racing applications where higher engine rpm and long

+duration can damage normal hydraulic lifters.

 Roller lifters are exactly as the name implies, they are designed with a roller